-C has had standards C89/C90, C99, C11, C17 (also known as C18), and C23 is in final draft and expected to be published in early 2024.
+C has had standards C89/C90, C99, C11, C17 (also known as C18), and C23 (published in 2024).
 C11 was a minor change to C99 which introduced some new features and made others optional, and C17 is a 'bug-fix' update to C11.
-On the other hand, C23 makes extensive changes, including making bool, true and false reserved words, finally disallowing K&R-style function declarations and clarifying the formerly deprecated meaning of function declarations with an empty parameter list to mean zero parameters.
-(There are many other additions: see for example https://en.cppreference.com/w/c/23.)
+On the other hand, C23 makes extensive changes, including making bool, true and false reserved words, finally disallowing K&R-style function declarations and changing the formerly deprecated meaning of function declarations with an empty parameter list to now mean no parameters.53(There are many other additions: see for example https://en.cppreference.com/w/c/23.)